-They’ll research astronomy, electrical engineering, physics and materials in residence at Department of Energy National Nuclear Security Administration laboratories.
+The students hail from universities in California, Colorado and Michigan.
+They’ll conduct research in residence at Department of Energy National Nuclear Security Administration laboratories. full article ❯

 Lawrence Livermore National Laboratory (LLNL) pairs multidisciplinary science and engineering with world-class experimental and computing resources to develop solutions to the nation’s most pressing national security problems.
 Stockpile Stewardship Program researchers seek to understand the scientific details of nuclear weapon performance through nonnuclear tests and experimentally validated computer simulations.
 LLNL multidisciplinary science and engineering are being applied to achieve breakthroughs in counterterrorism and nonproliferation, defense and intelligence, domestic security and energy and environmental security.